eteptech/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	- Returns a pointer to the resulting string dest
 2. Write a function that concatenates two strings.
 3. Write a function that copies a string.
+4. Write a function that compares two strings.